In Tibetan, “Kutsab” refers to the representative of the body (i.e. the body of Guru Rinpoche). “Ter” means precious treasure and “Nga” means five.

 receive the great blessings of the Kutsab Ternga.

-Kutsab Ternga Monastery is situated at Jomsom, in the Mustang district of Nepal.
-The monastery was established by the great yogi, Lungten Urgen Palsang Rinpoche, and formally inaugurated by his master in the 15th century.
+Kutsab Ternga Temple is situated at Jomsom, in the Mustang district of Nepal.
+The temple was established by the great yogi, Lungten Urgen Palsang Rinpoche, and formally inaugurated by his master in the 15th century.

 $100,000, $200 per share

 218 Small Stupas (0.6m in height)